 Eurasian, as its name implies, is a mix of European and Asian.
 Generally speaking, in Singapore and Malaysia, Eurasian food is a mix of Asian food with a strong Portuguese influence, although the term Eurasian was initially coined for Anglo Indians in the time of the British Raj in India.
 These days, with the countless intermarriages, the term encompasses all manner of Caucasian heritage.

-Click here to read more about the Eurasians, as well as the other ethnic mixes that make up the populations of Singapore and Malaysia
+Click here (or the image below) to read more about the Eurasians, as well as the other ethnic mixes that make up the populations of Singapore and Malaysia

 Eurasian Beef Stew

 You’ll see a strong resemblance to many European beef stews, but the Eurasian Beef Smore is a much darker version because of the added soy sauces and of course, you can’t miss the julienned ginger.
 It’s cooked with carrots and potatoes and is eaten with a plate of hot steaming white rice although my favourite method is with liberally buttered crusty bread or some mashed potatoes.

 On a slight tangent, the picture below shows you a hotel on the banks of Malacca River or Sungei Melaka in Malay.
 Its architecture is very heavily Portuguese influenced, as is its name, Casa del Rio.